 - Comprehensive coverage.
 Covers harm caused outside of collisions.
 This includes theft, vandalism, and damage done by animals or the weather.

 Physical damage coverage is typically not required, but all drivers get it to secure their livelihoods.

-- Cargo insurance.
-Pays for damage that happens to the things you haul in your trailer.
-Almost all companies and motor carriers will require you to carry cargo insurance for the types of goods you haul for them.
+This coverage pays for damage that happens to the things you haul in your trailer.
+Even this coverage is not required. by law, almost all companies (brokers and shippers) and motor carriers will require you to carry cargo insurance for the types of goods you haul for them.